Trading position (short-term; our opinion): no positions are justified from the risk-reward perspective.

 While the volume of Friday's downswing hasn't been outrageously high, it has still been elevated.
 Coupled with the price action, it doesn't scream that a lasting reversal higher is imminent.
 On one hand, the CCI points to gradually decreasing selling pressure.
 On the other hand though, both RSI and Stochastics keep flashing their extended readings to the downside.

 Summing up, whilethe bears have the upper hand, the potential for a temporary upswing hasn't decreased despite Friday's slide.
 Quite to the contrary, and we plan to take advantage of it and position ourselves accordingly for the next big trade.
-We will keep our subscribers informed as it unfolds.
+At this moment though, the right course of action is to stay on the sidelines.
+We will keep you informed should anything change, or should we see a confirmation/invalidation of the above.

 Stock Trading Strategist